it-raining/PnS_Assignment_233/README.md

 # PnS_Assignment_233
  BTL XSTK HCMUT-K22
-How to run: Right-click on the main.R file and run in RStudio
+Tutorial: Right-click on the main.R file and run in RStudio